RubenPera/Device-Drivers/paper/md/sub-questions/How will a finite-state machine be build.md

 The following steps will be taken to determine the alphabet:

-- Create an alphabet with all values on False.
+- Create an alphabet with all values on -1.
 - Iterate over every action in the transition-table.
-- If an action can be executed set that action in the alphabet on True.
+- If an action can be executed set that action in the alphabet on anything except -1.

 #### How will a finite-state machine make transitions

 Making a transition is to execute an action, determine a new sensitivity-list and new current state, and setting the new sensitivity-list and current state.

-How a action is executed and the new sensitivity-list is determined is dependent on what kind of finite-state machine is making the transition.
+How an action is executed and the new sensitivity-list is determined is dependent on what kind of finite-state machine is making the transition.
 There are two different kind of transitions, a Thread transition, and a device-driver transition.

 **Thread transition:**
-The new sensitivity-list is a direct consequence of the fsp design.
+The new sensitivity-list is a direct consequence of the FSP design.

 **Device-driver transition:**
-The new sensitivity-list is either direct consequence of the fsp design or a consequence of the hardware or sensor data the device-driver operates upon.
+The new sensitivity-list is either direct consequence of the FSP design or a consequence of the hardware or sensor data the device-driver operates upon.

 This leads to the following steps of making a transition:

 - Determine if the action can be executed, using the transition-table, current state and to be executed action.
 - Executing the action, this will return the new sensitivity-list, this could be either the Thread implementation or the device-driver implementation.
 An empty sensitivity-list could also be returned indicating that the action could not successfully execute.
-- Checking if the new sensitivity-list is not empty, if it is empty not proceed.
+- Checking if the new sensitivity-list is not empty, if it is not empty proceed, however if the FSP model is well implemented this will never happen.
 - Determine the new state of the finite-state machine using its transition-table, current state and executed action.
 - Set the finite-state machine its new state and the new sensitivity-list.